ShahariarSohan/library-management-system/README.md

 ### About

-##### This is a library management server where user can keep their  books.User can also borrow books from the existing books.
+This is a library management server where user can keep their books.User can also borrow books from the existing books.In real world many users are borrowing books and purchasing books from server management system like Library Management System Server.

 ### Features